Pylons/pyramid/docs/tutorials/wiki/definingmodels.rst

 .. literalinclude:: src/models/tutorial/models/__init__.py
     :linenos:
+    :emphasize-lines: 1,5-11,15-19
     :language: python

+The emphasized lines indicate changes, described as follows.

 Remove the ``MyModel`` class from the generated ``models/__init__.py`` file.
 The ``MyModel`` class is only a sample and we're not going to use it.